Gunthee/Gunthee/README.md

 ## Hi there 👋

+I am AI-Engineering and Data science Student at bangkok university.
+Here you can see my projects.

 <!--
 **Gunthee/Gunthee** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.